 “The Red Cross is extremely thankful to Indium Corporation and its employee sponsor Anne McKerrow for providing staff easy access to donation opportunities,” said Linda M. Belton, Account Manager for American Red Cross Biomedical Services.
 “And we are so incredibly appreciative of each donor who chose to give blood.”

 Special Olympics World Games

-According to Charles Valuckas, Indium's Flight Department Manager and Chief Pilot, "We were excited to be a part of this humanitarian event.
+According to Charles Valuckas, Indium Corporation's Flight Department Manager and Chief Pilot, "We were excited to be a part of this humanitarian event.
 It was strictly a donation on the part of Indium, intended to support this great cause."

 The Indium aircraft has previously been tapped to transport organ transplant emergencies.
 It is normally used to support Indium Corporation business.